 Things to remember

 Pedaling and balancing may seem intuitive for adults, who have been doing both for a long time.
 For toddlers, however, both are new activities that require work and time before they can master them.
-Whether you decide on a tricycle or a push-bike (or even both!), be sure Baby is in proper protective gear and in a safe place before letting him venture off on his new wheels.
-Help him learn, keep him safe, and above all – have fun!
+Whether you decide on a tricycle or a push-bike (or even both!), be sure Baby is in proper protective gear and in a safe place before letting her venture off on her new wheels.
+Help her learn, keep her safe, and above all – have fun!